Maximum Separation of Quantum Communication Complexity With and Without Shared Entanglement: Preliminaries

 \section{Preliminaries}

 We assume that the readers are familiar with the standard notation of quantum computing.
-We refer to \cite{NC10,Wat18,dW19} for a standard reference of quantum computing.
+We refer to \cite{NC10,Wat18,dW19} for standard references in quantum computing, to \cite{kushilevitz1996communication,rao2020communication} for references in communication complexity.
 We also refer to \cite{BBT05,BCMdW10} for surveys of non-locality and quantum communication complexity, and to \cite{Raz10} for a survey of the parallel repetition theorem.